 - Feasibility Phase.
 Technical supervisors will assure that experienced personnel, who have been involved with similar work, check team members' technical work for completeness, accuracy and clarity.
 The DQC of the Feasibility portion of the Project will be documented by a completed (signed) memorandum for record of technical review.
 A District Quality Control Review (DQCR) will be conducted prior to ATR. - Plans and Specifications Phase.
-The DQC consists of at least a 35% Biddability, Constructability, Operability, Environmental (BCOE) Review; a DQCR; and a 100% Biddability, Constructability, Operability, Environmental (BCOE) Review.
+The DQC consists of at least one technical check; a DQCR; a P&S review; and a Biddability, Constructability, Operability, Environmental (BCOE) Review.
+Review will be conducted at the 95 percent design level.
 Review comments and resolutions will be entered into DrChecks, in accordance with ER 1110-1-8159.
 The review will be documented by a completed (signed) Statement of Technical Review and Certification, to which all review comments and resolutions will be attached.